healyshane/Project_IRIS/README.md

 # Project_IRIS
 Programming and Scripting Project APR2018

-#Background
+## Background
-Fishers iris data set (REF 1) describes the features from fifty samples from each of three species of Iris, Iris setosa, Iris virginica and Iris versicolor.
+Fishers iris data set (REF 1) describes the features from fifty samples from each of three species of Iris, *Iris setosa*, *Iris virginica* and *Iris versicolor*.
 The features, measured in cm are:
-•	Sepal Length
+*	Sepal Length
-•	Sepal width
+*	Sepal width
-•	Petal length
+*	Petal length
-•	Petal width
+*	Petal width

 Fisher created a model to distinguish between the species.

 Irisscatter.py imports Iris data set and splits the data of features in lists.
 These lists are shown in a scatter plot.